The64thGamer/cheeseepedia/content/wiki/summer-2002-show.md

 ## Production

-#### Filming Locations

-- 'Row Your Boat' was filmed at White Rock Creek in Dallas, Texas.

 #### Studio C Floppy:

 This show's floppy disk for Studio C removed footage of the World Trade Center from 'America' in Segment 2, as the {{< wiki-link "Summertime 2001" >}} DVDs were used.
 When inserting the upgrade floppy, a message would appear on the screen saying